Safety & reliability advantages of Powder Coatings.

 Quality of Powder Coatings

 Powder coatings have a high-quality finish.
 During the powder coating application, the charged powder coating particles automatically level themselves to a certain degree.
-This reduces the risk of uneven coatings that can easily occur when applying a liquid coating.
+This reduces the risk of uneven coatings that can quickly occur when applying a liquid coating.
 Furthermore, powder coatings are not susceptible to running or dripping.
-This also decreases the possibility of uneven coatings.
+This also decreases the possibility of uneven surfaces.

 As mentioned previously, powder coatings require fewer layers than many liquid coating systems.
 This helps prevent the possibility of a powder coating having defects between layers.